CallMeGreg/gh-language/README.md

 gh language data --enterprise YOUR_ENTERPRISE_SLUG --unit megabytes
 ```

-## Common Flags

-The following flags are available for all commands:
-- `--org` or `--enterprise`: Specify the organization or enterprise to analyze.
-These flags are mutually exclusive, and one of them is required.
-- `--org-limit`: Limit the number of organizations to analyze (default is 5).
-- `--repo-limit`: Limit the number of repositories to analyze per organization (default is 10).
-- `--top`: Return the top N languages (default is 10).
-This flag is ignored when a specific language is specified.
-- `--language`: Filter results by a specific programming language (case-sensitive).

 ## Example Usage
 Analyze the top 20 languages used across all repositories in an enterprise:
 ```